abdalrhmanEnzo/first_remi/README.md

 initial version.

-a reminder for you and for your friends ( still working on it ).
+a social reminder for you and for your friends ( still working on it ).

-..